Use What You Know: Causal Foundation Models with Partial Graphs: Discussion

 \section{Discussion}

 In this work, we study how to condition CFMs on structured causal knowledge.
-We argue why partially known ancestral matrices provide a realistic and expressive way to encode domain knowledge, capturing the common case where some causal relationships can be known, some ruled out, and some uncertain.
-Architecturally, we identify that the most efficient method to inject this information is by combining attention biassing with a graph convolutional encoder.
+We argue that partially known ancestral matrices provide a realistic and expressive way to encode domain knowledge, capturing the common case where some causal relationships can be known, some ruled out, and some uncertain.
+Architecturally, we identify that the most efficient method to inject this information is by combining attention biasing with a graph convolutional encoder.
 Using this strategy, we enable the construction of a single CFM that accounts for uncertainty when specific causal domain knowledge is lacking, while effectively leveraging varying amounts of available causal information, which we demonstrate on complex, non-identifiable synthetic data as well as semi-synthetic benchmarks.

-This work focusses on graphical assumptions encoded through partially known ancestry.
-While this is a widely applicable form of causal knowledge, CFMs could also benefit from flexibly conditioning on aspects of functional mechanisms or noise distributions.
-Moreover, while we evaluate on a complex causal prior, validated in the predictive setting, the development of practically useful “all-in-one” CFMs would require comprehensive real-world causal benchmarks.
-Although such benchmarks currently do not exist, they would not only enable the development of foundation models covering diverse real-world use cases but also provide rigorous testing grounds to optimise how domain knowledge is incorporated.
+\paragraph{Limitations} This work focuses on graphical assumptions regarding fully observed variables encoded through partially known ancestry.
+We do not consider the case of hidden variables.
+While partial graph information is a widely applicable form of causal knowledge, CFMs could also benefit from flexibly conditioning on aspects of functional mechanisms or hidden variables.
+Moreover, while we evaluate on a complex causal prior, validated in the predictive setting, the development of practically useful ``all-in-one'' CFMs would require comprehensive real-world causal benchmarks that currently do not exist.
 Despite these current constraints, our method successfully demonstrates that conditioning on causal information is both feasible and effective.
 This establishes a promising foundation for the next generation of CFMs, bringing us closer to robust, all-in-one causal effect estimation models.